 “I advise and represent individual and professional clients on a full range of community care issues, including litigation in the Court of Protection.”

 I am a solicitor in the Community Care Law team based at our Brighton office.
-My background is in Welfare Benefits and Community Care Law.
+Prior to Community Care, my background was in welfare benefits, housing and social care law.
 I have 10 years’ experience in the statutory and not-for-profit sector.
-I have a particular interest in the role we play as lawyers holding public bodies to account in relation to their statutory health & social care duties.
-This is even more vital when public purse and resource arguments frequently conflict with clients’ needs.
+I have a particular interest in the role we play as lawyers holding public bodies to account in relation to their statutory health and social care duties.
+This is even more vital when ‘public purse’ and resource arguments conflict with clients’ needs.

 I have particular expertise in:

 Ensuring that clients’ needs are properly assessed and met under the Care Act 2014

 Resolving complex welfare benefits matters for Community Care Law clients

 I am a client-focused advocate with extensive experience supporting older people and vulnerable adults with care needs.